June 28, 2023

 Kings Arms / Bread and Wine, Cornwall

-Our final hidden gem, The Kings Arms in Mevagissey, currently known as Bread and Wine for the duration of Covid.
+Our final hidden gem, The Kings Arms in Mevagissey, is currently known as Bread and Wine for the duration of Covid.
 With no obvious signage to mark its name, one can far too easily miss this great little local deli and wine shop.
 We have known it as a restaurant serving the catch of the day, fresh from the sea, with lobster frequently appearing on the menu alongside home cooked breads, and wonderful seasonal dishes using locally sourced ingredients.
 Set back slightly from the hustle and bustle of Mevagissey’s busy harbour, this deli is a true gem and great after a morning’s coastal walking.

 Would you like to go on a ‘foody’ tour of the South West?
 Get in touch with the team to plan your private trip visiting all these culinary delights and more…